Council house right to buy

 You'll be responsible for repairs once you own your home.

 If you buy a flat, you'll probably be a leaseholder.
-You may have to pay service charges for communal areas as well as for your own flat.
+You may have to pay ground rent and service charges.

-More information is available on the Government's Right to Buy website.
+More information is available on the Government's Own Your Home website.